Skip to main content

 0 udp://192.168.0.116:5120?pkt_size=1316

 The task in VLC is much easier.
-Open Network stream and put here udp://@192.168.0.116:5120.
+Open the Network stream and put here udp://@192.168.0.116:5120.
 Just make sure about @.
 The result is a video from a web camera displayed in the VLC player.

 Video stream VLC ffmpeg